Electric Vehicles: Myth vs. Reality

 You can’t drive very far before you run out of battery power.

 The Chevy Bolt can travel up to 238 miles on a single charge.
 New models out in 2019—like the Hyundai Kona EV and the Kia Niro EV—offer similar or longer ranges.
-Bottom line—most EVs provide plenty of range for the average American who drives about 30 miles per day, according to the U.S. Department of Transportation.
+Bottom line—most EVs provide plenty of range for the average Wisconsinite who drives about 30 miles per day, according to the U.S. Department of Transportation.
 But if you still have “range anxiety,” there are several popular plug-in hybrid electric vehicles (PHEVs) available, like the Toyota Prius Prime.
-PHEVs run on batteries before the gasoline engine kicks in.
+PHEVs run on battery power before the gasoline engine kicks in.

 Myth: Charging an EV isn’t very convenient.

 Reality: Actually, it is—because more than 80% of charging happens at home.
-A Level 2 (240-volt) charger provides 10-to-20 miles of range per hour, according to the U.S. Department of Energy.
+A Level 2 (240-volt) charger provides 10 to 25 miles of range per hour, according to the U.S. Department of Energy.
 That means you can charge a depleted EV battery overnight and have it fully charged in the morning.
 With MGE’s Charge@Home program, drivers can get a Level 2 charger in their garage for a monthly fee of about $20, plus the cost of electricity.